JohnnyCurran/CTF-Writeups/PracticalBinaryAnalysis/level6.md

 .......
 </pre>

 The strings in bold reveal some information: It appears the argument passed to the function is being checked in some way based on the `DEBUG: argv[1] = %s` string as well as the call to `strcmp` revealed in the above output.
 There's a `%jx` format specifier presumably to print out the data address referred to by the `DATA_ADDR` strings.
 Additionally, there appears there will be a call to setenv somewhere in the program execution.
-Maybe that call will contain the flag, like in level 4.
+Maybe that call will contain the flag - similarly to level 4.

 Program execution prints out all primes below 100.
 It does not appear to change when given an arbirtrary argument(s):